istempmail/wp-istempmail/readme.txt

 Contributors: istempmail
 Tags: istempmail, disposable email, temporary email, fake email, trashmail, mailinator Requires at least: 2.9
-Tested up to: 4.7.3
+Tested up to: 4.7.4
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later

 This plugin will detect and block disposable, temporary, fake email addresses every time an email is submitted.

 == Description ==
 When installed and activated, the plugin will verify every email address submitted by users.
-It'll automatically detect and block disposable, temporary email.
+It'll automatically detect and block disposable, temporary emails.
 It'll give a nice warning message when users are signing up, logging in, or changing email to a fake email.

-It checks domain name against a service named [IsTempMail](https://www.istempmail.com/).
+It checks only the domain name against a service named [IsTempMail](https://www.istempmail.com/).
 If the domain name is blocked, it'll store it into your local blacklist.
 You can also update your own local whitelist and blacklist.

-The plugin will work right after installed and activated.
+The plugin works right after installed and activated.

 No need to register, pay or subscribe.
 It uses the public API provided by IsTempMail by default.
 The only limit is 10 email checks per minute, that is sufficient for personal blogs.